 The Google Podcasts is the first attempt from the Internet giant to make a separate app or service for podcasts.
-As you know, more people are getting drawn to the audio contents than the video ones.
+As you know, more people are getting drawn to the audio content than the video ones.
 Don’t get confused with the Google Play Music’s podcast section.
 Google Podcasts is just a separate player and organizer for your favorite podcasts on the internet, which are only crawled by the Google search engine, to be precise.

 The Podcasts service by Google does not store or host the podcast shows and episodes.
-The app only acts like the Google’s Search Engine, which only shows the contents but owns none.
+The app only acts like Google’s Search Engine, which only shows the contents but owns none.
 The app interface, however, is so simple and clean.
 The feature is available on most Android smartphones that run Android KitKat 4.4 or above with up-to-date Google Apps.
 Still, there is no word regarding an iOS app.

-How to download & install Google Podcasts App?
+How to Download & Install Google Podcasts App?

 The Google Podcasts app is available as a standalone app as well as a built-in feature.
 Most of the smartphones that have the latest software update should have the same installed by default.
 But, you might not see any shadow of the app even if you are able to play the podcasts from the Google search results.
 This disables the independent discovery of more podcasts.

 We recommend you to install the standalone Google Podcasts app from Google Play Store on your Android.
-The app weighs only a few Kilobytes for the Android smartphones.
+The app weighs only a few Kilobytes for Android smartphones.
 After installing the app, you can use the app, listen to the episodes, organize podcasts, and subscribe to podcasts easily.

 Download Google Podcasts: PlayStore

-How to play podcasts through Google Assistant?
+How to Play Podcasts Through Google Assistant?